uslayer/uslayer.github.io/pages/about.md

 #image: assets/images/screenshot.png
 ---

-U.S. LAYER is a young company started in Sri Lanka since 2016 by young Brothers.
-Since the start we have done a great job for business by helping them to solve their business problems with solutions that reduce costs and complexity, increase flexibility and improve performance and competitiveness.
-We achieve our promise by delivering positive outcomes for our clients through excellent customer service.
+U.S. LAYER is a blossoming company, founded by two ambitious brothers in Sri Lanka back in 2016.
+Ever since our inception, we have taken great pride in providing exemplary services to businesses, resolving their complex and cost-intensive problems with elegant solutions that boost flexibility, enhance performance, and elevate competitiveness.
+Our unwavering commitment to delivering outstanding customer service has enabled us to fulfill our promise of producing affirmative outcomes for our esteemed clients.

 ## Our Vision
 We believe everyone should have offered by latest and modern technologies, as well as protection in all aspects of their business.
 U.S LAYER offers a comprehensive range of innovative solutions to every one of clients business needs.
 The projects are planned, designed and implemented in line with the requirements and objectives.